clement-boateng/penetration-testing-lab/README.md

 ---

-*This project was conducted in a controlled lab environment for educational purposes.
-All testing was performed against systems I own and operate.
-No real-world systems were accessed.*
+*This project was conducted in a controlled lab environment.*